lavanda888boy/DesignPatterns/reports/Lab_3.md

-The download speed will be half of the usual one src.app.client.PremiumUser Harry is trying to download Tenant The download speed will be boosted
+The download speed will be half of the usual one src.app.client.PremiumUser Harry is trying to download Tenant The download speed will be boosted src.app.client.SimpleUser Bella is trying to download Tenant The download speed will be half of the usual one

 ...

-Server streams Tenant to the src.app.client.SimpleUser Steve Streaming platform suggests src.app.client.SimpleUser Steve to watch 1+1 Server streams Tenant to the src.app.client.PremiumUser Harry Streaming platform suggests src.app.client.PremiumUser Harry to watch Split
+Server streams Tenant to the src.app.client.SimpleUser Steve Server streams Tenant to the src.app.client.PremiumUser Harry Server streams Tenant to the src.app.client.SimpleUser Bella

 ...